bachelor-2014/report/v2/human_interaction.md

 installation of software on the computer of the user, if the IP discovering can be achieved in a satisfying manner.

+There are, however, solutions to make the connecting easier.
+One solution could be that the EvoBot is always connected to the same router, which will assign it a static IP address.
+The user can then connect to the same router, knowing the IP address to be fixed.
+This could be taken a step further to mount the router as part of EvoBot, making it part of the robot.
+The users can then connect to the robot either with an ethernet cable or through WiFi.
+A cheap router would be sufficient as only a single user is expected to be connected at any one time, so the price of the EvoBot would only increase slightly.
+In any of these cases, it requires a technician to do the setup.

+Another solution could be to add a simple display to the EvoBot, displaying its IP address whenever available.
+But we have not looked further into this. *//TODO maybe we should look further intro this?*

-We have not experimented with any of the suggested solutions, but our first thought is that the best solution would be to integrate a cheap router as part of the EvoBot.
+We have not experimented with any of the solutions, but our first thought is that the best solution would be to integrate a cheap router as part of the EvoBot.
 Simply showing the IP address on a display would be enough for the user to connect to the robotic platform, but it adds requirements to the environments in which it is used, as a switch or router would have to be available and connected.
 By integrating it, connection to EvoBot could be established on any device with a modern web browser supporting either WiFi or a cabled internet connection, and an available internet connection would not be necessary for everything to run.

 ### Choice of technologies
 The strengths of a chosen technology often becomes more clear when viewed in the company of alternatives.
-Our overall choice of technology, web and a REST server solves our requirements and comes with a few extra bonuses, including but not limited to:
+Our overall choice of technology, web and a REST and web socket server solves our requirements and comes with a few extra bonuses, including but not limited to:

 - Keeping the pages static the GUI can in its entirety be moved to the client PC for rendering, sparing precious resources on the BeagleBone